 For biometrics: You must also pay a biometrics fee of $85 per adult applicant, to a maximum of $170 per family.
 You must include proof of having paid these fees in your application.
 After your application is received, you will receive a confirmation letter with instructions on how to submit your biometric data.
 Biometrics (fingerprints and photo) are required to be given in-person at various collection centres worldwide.
 You will have 30 days from the date of the letter to complete this process.
 You must book an appointment at a collection point close to you and show the confirmation letter when you give your biometrics.

 Third-party fees: Depending on your situation, you may need to pay third parties for medical exams, police certificates, language testing, and educational credential assessment (ECA).
 The instruction guide for your application will help you understand which fees apply to you.

 After completing the application package and gathering all the supporting documents, you have to mail your application along with the online payment receipt to the address in the instruction guide.
 Remember, do not send the application to your local visa office; it must be sent to the Centralized Intake Office in Canada, after which it may be transferred to your local visa office abroad.

 Tip: To avoid rejections, before you send your application, ensure you answer all questions, sign your application and all forms, and include the correct processing fee, and supporting documents.
 You must also include a copy of the valid nomination certificate that the province or territory sent you.
 If your nomination has expired, you should contact the issuing province or territory.

-Step 6: Receive the Confirmation of Permanent Residence and arrive in Canada
+Step 6: Receive the Confirmation of Permanent Residence (COPR) and arrive in Canada

 The processing time for each application depends on which visa office is processing it.
 After submitting your application, at any time, you can check the application processing times and status of your application online.
 As of April 2020, the average processing time for paper-based applications is 15 to 19 months.